Abertillery Tin Works, Station Road, Abertillery.

 In 1900 Mr A. Tilney formed a company to take over control of the works.
-The works now had 10 rolling mills, 5 sets of cold rolls and 14 tinning sets.
-Mr A. Tilney was also a timber merchant, his timber business became the biggest in South Wales.
+The works now had ten rolling mills, five sets of cold rolls and fourteen tinning sets.
+Mr A. Tilney was also a timber merchant, his timber business became one of the biggest in South Wales.

 The Abertillery Works Ltd.

 In 1914 the Abertillery Tin Works were registered as the Abertillery Works Ltd.

 Productivity and Sales.

 At one time the Abertillery Tin Works employed four-hundred men and fifty girls.
 The workforce produced 350,000 tin plate boxes for the home market which included names such as Fry’s, Cadbury and Nestles Co and manufactured tinned plate for dry and wet goods for export around the world such as South Africa, Jamaica, India and New York.
 Competition from much bigger companies forced the tin works to close.

 On Thursday 12th September 1957 it was officially announced that the Abertillery Tin Works were to close.
 It was stated that the orders received would be completed in October and November, after which the works would close.
 It was reported that there were 300 men employed at the works.

 Messrs Webb’s Brewers of Aberbeeg.